KetherineWang/startup/notes.md

 - This helps with tasks such as building modular components, providing reactive UI elements, supporting sessions, lazy loading, and reducing (minifying) the size of our application.
 - As part of the move to React, we convert Simon from a multi-page application to a single-page application.
 - In a single-page application, the browser only loads a single HTML file (`index.html`), and then we use JavaScript to interactively change the rendered content and components.
-- This is a significant architectural shift to the application and will require us to recognize our code to fit the single-page, component driven, mode.
+- This is a significant architectural shift to the application and will require us to recognize our code to fit the single-page, component-driven, model.
 - Steps to Convert Simon to React
   - The following section discusses the general steps taken to convert the Simon application from a simple HTML/CSS/JavaScript application to a React application.
   - We will need to take similar steps for our startup project, so it is important to understand what is happening at each step of the conversion process.
   - We do not necessarily have to go through this process with the Simon demonstration application, but it is a safe place to try since we have both the starting version (simon-websocket) and the ending version (simon-react) to reference.
   - We begin by introducing `Vite`, our frontend tooling.
-  - The HTML, CSS, and JavaScript is then reworked into React components.
+  - The HTML, CSS, and JavaScript are then reworked into React components.
-  - The React components are then reworked to take advantage of functionality that React provides.
+  - The React components are then reworked to take advantage of the functionality that React provides.
   - This includes function style components, modularization, reactive interactions, and a React representation of Bootstrap.
   - Here is a complete list of all the steps involved to convert Simon to a React application.
   - When we port our startup to React, we will want to commit our changes as we complete each step in the process.